-This input controls the benchmarking information provides via the 2030 Challenge DDX connection.
+This input controls the benchmarking information provided via the 2030 Challenge DDX connection.
 The default will match the primary building type selected on the Project Page.
 If needed the 2030 Building Type can be selected here to refine the benchmarking.

 Primary Energy Domestic Hot Water

 This inputs controls the primary energy source for Domestic Hot Water (DHW) in a project.
 The default value is linked to the DHW Generation input on the Building System.
-The options are with gas or electric which will determine how the energy used for hot water will be costed.
-Note changes to this input will not impact whole building or breakdown EUI, only the costs.
+The options are gas or electric which will determine how the energy used for hot water will be costed.
+Note changes to this input will not impact the whole building or breakdown EUI, only the costs.

 Primary Energy Heating